danfuzz/lactoserv/README.md

    . "${BASH_SOURCE[0]%/lib/*}/lib/_init.sh" || return "$?"
    ```

-7. Create one or more scripts in `scripts/lib/my-project`.
-At the top of each
+6. Create one or more scripts in `scripts/lib/my-project`, or directly in
-   script, include the following:
+   `scripts`.
+At the top of each script, include the following:

    ```bash
    . "$(dirname "$(readlink -f "$0")")/_init.sh" || exit "$?"
    ```

+   **Note:** Scripts directly in `scripts` should generally not be called from
+   other scripts.
+See below about "exposing" a script in your library for
+   direct "public" calling.

-8. Create one or more subcommand directories in `scripts/lib/my-project`.
+7. Create one or more subcommand directories in `scripts/lib/my-project`.
 Add
-   an `_init.sh` file to it (same as in step 6), and one or more scripts or
+   an `_init.sh` file to it (same as in step 5), and one or more scripts or
-   subcommand directories (same as step 7 or this step).
+   subcommand directories (same as step 6 or this step).

-9. To expose a script for direct usage, create a script with its name in the
+8. To expose a script for direct usage, create a script with its name in the
    top-level `scripts` directory, with the following contents:

    ```bash